-Genel has interests in the two largest producing fields in the Kurdistan Region of Iraq, Taq Taq and Tawke, with access to local and international markets.
-These fields have a currently estimated gross proven and probable (2P) reserves of 1.4 billion barrels of oil (bbls) (445 mmbbls net to Genel Energy) and gross proven, probable and possible reserves of 1.9bn boe (655 mmbbls net to Genel Energy)1.
+Genel has interests in two of the largest producing fields in the Kurdistan Region of Iraq, Taq Taq and Tawke, with access to local and international markets.
+These fields have a currently estimated gross proven and probable (2P) reserves of 1.2 billion barrels of oil (429 mmbbls net to Genel Energy) and gross proven, probable and possible reserves of 1.7 billion barrels of oil (614 mmbbls net to Genel Energy).

-We are targeting material production capacity growth at both fields to achieve 140,000 net bopd in 2014.
+We are targeting material production capacity growth to achieve gross production capacity of 200,000 bopd at both fields in 2015.